 When dealing with stock options, we always suggest to our clients that an expert valuation is critical to address issues such as vesting, restrictions, legitimate tax planning, and deferred income.
 There are also circumstances where a double-dipping argument may apply to avoid the holder of the stocks from paying support on equalized stock option income.
 When dealing with pensions, there are circumstances where valuation is necessary by an actuary, including health considerations and early retirement.
 Often pensions that are not in payment can be equalized internally, such that a pension-holder does not have to come up with other assets to defray the value of their pension.

-For those spouses who are executive and business owners, collaborative family law can be a valuable tool for conflict resolution because it can reduce the impact a divorce will have on their work, their employees, and the business performance.
+For those spouses who are executive and business owners, collaborative divorce and family law can be a valuable tool for conflict resolution because it can reduce the impact a divorce will have on their work, their employees, and the business performance.

-For high net-worth individuals with established businesses, the financial situation for both spouses can be complicated.
+For high-net-worth individuals with established businesses, the financial situation for both spouses can be complicated.
 One of the most challenging situations, in terms of both personal and financial implications is when spouses are also business partners, where the exit of one spouse can have a major impact on operations.
 In this regard, we suggest that spouses at the time of marriage pro-actively prepare themselves upfront though marriage contracts and shareholder agreements, in order to protect themselves and business should divorce occur.

 However, there are also other ways to minimize the negative impact on both the individuals involved and their business.
-Research from the Canadian Research Institute for the Law and Family (CRILF) indicates that couples who choose to avoid the courts and instead use alternative dispute resolution processes such as collaborative family law and mediation benefit from resolving their dispute quicker and with lower legal fees than the traditional litigation process.
+Research from the Canadian Research Institute for the Law and Family (CRILF) indicates that couples who choose to avoid the courts and instead use alternative dispute resolution processes such as collaborative divorce and family law and mediation benefit from resolving their dispute quicker and with lower legal fees than the traditional litigation process.

 Connect with a lawyer in our firm with expertise in this area